CreatineAbuserXD/Microsoft-Entra-Agent-Identity-Conditional-Access-Explained/README.md

 # Microsoft-Entra-Agent-Identity-Conditional-Access-Explained

 ## Why this repository exists
-This repository explains how Microsoft Entra Conditional Access applies to Agent Identities, Agent Users, and delegated On-Behalf-Of agent flows.

 Microsoft Learn explains the technical details in depth, but the topic can be hard to translate into a simple mental model for meetings, design reviews, and remediation planning.